waynecarter/simple-intelligence/README.md

 # Code

-The code is divided into the following six areas demonstrating AI search, vector search, SQL queries, full-text search, indexing, and data sync with the cloud:
+The code is divided into the following areas demonstrating AI search, vector search, SQL queries, full-text search, indexing, and data sync with the cloud:

 ## AI Search